LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 ### Sending Private Text Message

 It is possible to send a private text message from the Live Engage (LE-UI) via agent workspace.
 This feature can now be used via the Third-Party bots as well.
 This will allow Brands to define private message text within the conversational flow of the bot.
 These messages are published into the conversation for other Agent/Manger participants.
 This enables Brands to customize messages giving more insight, summarizing actions taken by the bot, or also advising on next actions the handover agent should take.

+{: .important}
+Please note If you have not migrated to new Agent Workspace you will not be able to see the `Private` message indicator in the conversation window.
+Nevertheless, private text messages will not be shown to the consumer and only remain visible to only Agents and Managers.

 Please note private text message will never be shown to the consumer and will be visible only inside the conversation window of agent workspace.
 There are two properties, `text` and `messageAudience` which need to be added in with the response body of the function.

 | key             | value                                 | notes                     |
 | --------------- | ------------------------------------- | ------------------------- |